Roman Architecture of Thessaloniki

-After the Romans, there came the Byzantines on the rule of Thessaloniki.
-Although the town remained an important economic centre for the entire empire, there were other changes in society and architecture.
+After the Romans, the Byzantines came to the domination of Thessaloniki.
+Although the city remained a major economic center for the entire empire, there were other changes in society and architecture.